hgrranzi/race-registry/README.md

 # Race Registry

 Test task <br>
-An example of a microservice creating horse races
+An example of a microservice for creating horse races

 ## Status

-IN PROGRESS
+COMPLETED

 ## Description

-coming soon ...
+- **Race Management**: Create races with unique names and numbers for specific dates.
+- **Participant Management**: Manage horse details with unique numbering for each race.
+- **Data Persistence**: Store race and participant data in a relational database.
+- **Event Publishing**: Publish race details to Kafka for real-time availability across the information system.

+The API uses Spring Boot for development, Spring Data JPA for data persistence, and Spring Kafka for event publishing.